Best 6 Cloud Security Posture Management (CSPM) Solutions For Enterprise (2026)

 Strengths

-• Consolidates SAST, SCA, IaC, CSPM, and secrets into one platform
+Consolidates SAST, SCA, IaC, CSPM, and secrets detection in one platform

-• Natural language search surfaces risky assets easily
+Natural language search surfaces risky assets without custom queries

 Cautions